bahmutov/cypress-examples/docs/recipes/debug-cy-contains.md

 </div>
 ```

 Let's fetch the user ID and then find the required element.
-We know it should have text "John Doe"
+We know it should have text "John Doe", but for some reason, the next test fails to find anything ☹️

 ```js skip
 const username = 'John  Doe'